emmacadavra/creature-feature-react/README.md

 ![Homepage](docs/images/homepage.png)

 It contains three main sections: first, for logged in users, it displays a summary of their profile information on the left.
 This is the MyProfile component.
+Logged out users see a default profile image and a prompt for them to sign in/register an account.

 The second (and main) section is the [**_Posts_**](#posts) section.
 Posts contains several smaller components, including the CreateEditPost form and PostFilters, and of course the list of Posts.
 The CreateEditPost button and PostFilters are not visible to logged out users: